 - A buddy tag.
-Need not be physically co-located. - Our focus needs to be on the high percentage of callers who we help, not the non-callers we don't. - But, those who don't call-in are still helped by pharmacies and wholesalers who do call-in, or self-check. - CNT can be quietly implemented, then activated when a crisis occurs just by holding a press conference. - This is a very cheap approach to helping a lot of customers. - Effectiveness automatically scales with the level of concern. - Typically done wrong.
+Need not be physically co-located. - Our focus needs to be on the high percentage of callers who we help, not the non-callers we don't. - But, those who don't call-in are still helped by pharmacies and wholesalers who do call-in, or self-check. - CNT can be quietly implemented, then activated when a crisis occurs just by holding a press conference. - This is a very cheap approach to helping a lot of customers. - If people don't want to come to the ballpark, how Effectiveness automatically scales with the level of concern. are you going to stop them? - Typically done wrong.